michael/editable-website/README.md

 # editable-website

-A SvelteKit template that allows you to code a **completely custom website**, while allowing non-technical people to **make edits** to the content by simply logging in with a secure admin password.
+A SvelteKit template for coding **completely custom website**, while allowing non-technical people to **make edits** to the content by simply logging in with a secure admin password.

 Check out the demo at [editable.website](https://editable.website).

 ## But why?

-It's a dynamic website, but light as a feather compared to building on top of a CMS.
+It's a dynamic website but light as a feather compared to building on top of a CMS.
 It makes editing content self-explanatory.

 ## Step 0 - Requirements